chauvinSimon/hmm_for_autonomous_driving/README.md

 	- Baum-Welch
 p(obs | hmm) = Sum over state of P(obs | state=s, hmm) * P(state=s | hmm)

+### Baum-Welch: the Forward-Backward algorithm for parameter learning

 ### Note: Generative VS Discriminative Models
 The approaches used in supervised learning can be categorized into discriminative models or generative models.